sigilante/nockup/README.md

 > 🚨 **Status**:  Pre-release development.
 Nockup works but does not yet offer a stable interface and user experience.

-[NockApp](https://github.com/zorp-corp/nockchain) is a general-purpose framework for building apps that run the Nock ISA.
+[The NockApp platform](https://github.com/zorp-corp/nockchain) is a general-purpose framework for building apps that run using the Nock instruction set architecture.
 It is particularly well-suited for use with [Nockchain](https://nockchain.org) and the Nock ZKVM.

 ![](./img/hero.jpg)